 Powered by radar technology, Bird’s Eye View shows each person’s position as a series of dots on the map you defined during 3D Motion Detection setup.
 For example, Bird’s Eye View will show you the current location of a delivery person dropping off a package, as well as the path they took to get there (even if they’ve already left the camera’s field of view by the time you start the live stream).

 How do I get Bird’s Eye View set up?

 After setting up 3D Motion Detection, Bird's Eye View will be automatically enabled for that device on your account, and the accounts of any Shared Users who have access to that device.

 Where can I access the Bird's Eye View in the Ring app?

-Bird's Eye View can be seen as a picture-in-picture image in Live View and Event Timeline.
+Bird's Eye View can be seen as a picture-in-picture image in Live View and Event History Timeline.

-What are the dots on the Bird's Eye View and why are they different colors?
+What are the dots on the Bird's Eye View and why are they different colours?